 Gluten free coconut oatmeal chocolate chip cookies are chewy, delicious, and so easy to make!
 These allergy friendly cookies are perfect for packing in lunch boxes.

 Sometimes you’re in the mood to bake, but you just don’t have the time to get too fancy.
 These are the cookies to make when time is short.

-Here we are…the last of the 12 Days of Gluten Free Christmas Cookies!
-This is a really easy recipe for gluten free coconut oatmeal chocolate chip cookies…we all need easy right now, right?
-I know I do, I have a lot of wrapping and organizing to do to get ready for next week.
-This recipe is super simple and really tasty.
-I love chocolate and coconut together, and the little bit of sea salt on top make these simple cookies stand out.
+This is a really easy recipe for gluten free coconut oatmeal chocolate chip cookies – it’s so simple, and so delicious!
+I love chocolate and coconut together, and the little bit of sea salt on top makes these simple cookies stand out.

-These coconut oatmeal chocolate chip cookies are definitely going to be made again and again this year…there’s something about them that makes them just a little too easy to eat!
+These coconut oatmeal chocolate chip cookies make a regular appearance at our house…there’s something about them that makes them just a little too easy to eat!

 Disclosure: This post contains affiliate links.